Regis-Oliveira/Form-exercise-SH/README.md

 - [x] Handle dynamic errors by input
 - [x] Configure zod to validate input values
 - [ ] Add mask at phone input
+- [ ] Block submit button until all inputs are filled correctly

 ## Deploy on Vercel